-Pablo also previously served as Director of the Dolores Huerta Community Organizing Institute, where he developed trainings for mass base-building, and direct political action campaigns for organizations throughout California.
+Prior to CNC, Pablo served as Director of the Dolores Huerta Community Organizing Institute, where he developed trainings for mass base-building, and direct political action campaigns for organizations throughout California.
 In addition he developed service-learning programs with San Jose State University, the National Association of Social Workers, and Loyola Marymount University (LMU).
 In partnership with LMU, he also initiated the development of the first micro-finance program focusing exclusively on farm workers in the United States.

-Pablo currently serves as Board Chair with the Americans for Democratic Action Education Fund, a nonprofit advocacy organization based in Washington, D.C.
+Pablo has previously served as Board Chair with the Americans for Democratic Action Education Fund, a nonprofit advocacy organization based in Washington, D.C.
 The ADA Education Fund is committed to promoting public policy education and citizen empowerment.
 He has also previously served on the Boards of the Chicano Latino Youth Leadership Project in Sacramento.
 As well as the La Pena Cultural Center in Berkeley, CA.

 Venise Curry, M.D.

 Venise began with CNC Education Fund as a door-to-door canvasser and phonebanker in 2011.
 Her commitment to engaging voters quickly led her to become the Team Leader of the twenty-member Civic Engagement Project team.
 A highlight for Venise came in 2012 when her non-partisan GOTV team successfully contacted 30,000 voters of which over 15,000 cast a ballot on election-day.